Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Simulation Results

-Simulations that included both start and finish GPS measurements, as in Fig. \ref{fig:uq-pos-vs-vel}, predictably show low position uncertainty at the endpoints and high uncertainty at nadir.
+Simulations that included both start and finish GPS measurements, as in Fig.\ref{fig:uq-pos-vs-vel}, predictably show low position uncertainty at the endpoints and high uncertainty at nadir.
 On the other hand, velocity uncertainty reaches maxima at the endpoints and a minimum at nadir.
 Given that GPS measurements affect the integral of velocity, such terms constrain velocities most at the midpoint, where the velocity has the most adjacent points for smoothing.
-This effect shows that additional measurements reduce uncertainty of the observed quantity, but how that information passes to different process terms depends upon the smoother.
+This effect shows that additional measurements reduce uncertainty of the observed quantity, but the smoother determines how that information passes to different process terms.

 In all cases, the off-diagonal blocks show that vehicle velocity terms correlate highly with their simultaneous currents.
-Such structure indicates a rank deficiency in our model, a lack of identifiability in whether an individual velocity reflects vehicle motion or currents.
+Such structure indicates a near rank-deficiency in our model, a lack of identifiability in whether an individual velocity reflects vehicle motion or currents.
 It suggests that direct observation of a just a few true vehicle velocities or currents during the dive would dramatically improve estimates.
 Indeed, \citet{Medagoda2016} finds that such a dramatic correction in navigation estimates occurs as soon as the vehicle gets a DVL lock on the seafloor.

 As a final note, while some of our second-order results may appear less smooth than those of other authors', much of that roughness merely reflects the decision not to bin observations.